smucclaw/sandbox/aarne/README.md

 Files:

 - Analyse.hs  -- Haskell file for generating the grammar
-- Top.cf      -- the generated grammar, just in case
+- Top.cf      -- the generated grammar, with manual modifications at the end
 - act-6A.html -- the original document
 - act-6A.txt  -- the original as plain text
 - annotated-6A.txt -- the origina annotated with categories and keywords